Zhou dynasty coinage: Spade money

 The shape of spade money (布币) is similar to spade, an agricultural tool.
 The pronunciation of "spade" in Chinese is "bo" (镈), which is very close to "bu" (布), and it is where spade money derived its name.
 During the Spring and Autumn period, spade money was used mainly in Shanxi and Zhou royal family.
 There are two primary types of spade money, Kong Shou Bu (空首布), the early one, and Ping Shou Bu (平首布), the late one.
 During the currency process, each kingdom had developed their techniques for producing money with the great growth of the national economy.
 As a result, big changes had taken place in spade money, from big and thick one to small and thin one.

 Spade money began to be used in the Spring and Autumn period and ended in the late Warring States.
 Today, there are few remaining and it has become the emphasis of collectors.

 Zhongshan kingdom (中山国) (nearly in the 4th century BC), a small vassal state in the mid-Warring States period, first invented and used the early three-hole spade money (三孔布币), whose contour looked like a mountain.
 At that time, the handicraft industry, business, iron-smelting industry and bronze casting industry in that kingdom were developed.
 Usually, people threaded the money together through these holes, which made it easier for people to carry, more convenient for the money to circulate.
 As a result, the three-hole spade money was well received among people at that time.
 Due to continuous wars, Zhongshan kingdom fell down and most of the three-hole spade money got lost.
 Today, there are few left and we can hardly find even in some nationalized large-scale museums.

 Knife money

 During the early Warring States, the state of Qi was one of the strongest in all of China.
 To show the strength of their kingdom and inherit the tradition of the fondness of knives as the northern grassland nationality, Qi carried out knife-money-system policy.

-In 279 BC, in the charge of Tian Dan (田单), the senior general, Qi successfully wiped out the enemy unit, the alliance of Han, Zhuo, Wei, Qin, Chu and retook the lost land.
+In 279 BC, in the charge of Tian Dan (田单), the senior general, Qi successfully wiped out the enemy unit, the alliance of Han, Zhao, Wei, Qin, Chu and retook the lost land.
 Moreover, Qi Xiangwang (齐襄王), the leader of Qi, returned to his own land after the five-year exile from his kingdom.
 In order to celebrate the great victory and the return of Qi Xiangwang, Qi produced the six-word knife money (六字大刀).
 Besides the six-word one, there is three-word, four-word and five-word knife money as well.